raxden/android-mvp/README.md

 **1. Create your view contract**

 Every View interface extends an empty interface, in this case IView (no methods declared).
-LoginFragmentView should be able to show progress bar as the user are fetched, display the user data, or an error message when fetching fails.
+ILoginFragmentView should be able to show progress bar as the user are fetched, display the user data, or an error message when fetching fails.

  ```java
 public interface ILoginFragmentView extends IView {